aimms/how-to/Articles/218/218-develop-reliable-successful-aimms-app.rst

     #.
 What are the units of measurement to be used in the application?

+#. **Team setup**

+    Does the team setup cover all the skills and roles related to the project, consider:

+    a.
+Modeling skills

+    #.
+Programming skills

+    #.
+End user design skills

+    #.
+Stake holder role

+    #.
+End user role

+    Especially, when all these skills are in one person, that person should avoid being trapped in his own mind and get feedback fast.

 #. **Design data management early on**

     Design your data management approach.
 How do you manage your data?
 Where is input data coming from?
 Where do you store results or scenarios?
 Which data is *owned* by the application to be developed, which data is *owned* by other applications.